 Author profile:Jeffrey Chang CTA

-Jeffrey is a Senior Associate at Thomsons Lawyers, where he advises on a wide range of taxation, structuring and superannuation issues with a focus on privately-held businesses and high wealth family groups.
+Jeffrey is a Senior Associate at Thomson Geer Lawyers, where he advises on a wide range of taxation, structuring and superannuation issues with a focus on privately-held businesses and high wealth family groups.
 His is accredited by the Law Institute of Victoria as a taxation specialist.
-He has held a variety of Taxation Institute education committee roles and is presently a member of the Taxation Institute's Victorian State Council and currently chairs the Breakfast Club organising committee.
+He has held a variety of Taxation Institute education committee roles and is presently a member of the Victorian State Council.
 Jeffrey is the author of numerous tax articles published in professional journals, and a regular presenter at Taxation Institute seminars.

 Click here to expand/collapse more articles by Jeffrey CHANG.